LASER-UMASS/SBIR-ReplicationPackage/artifact_documentation/README.md

 We compute the `min`, `max`, `mean`, and `median` using the [spreadsheet](https://docs.google.com/spreadsheets/d/1UpGE-XLcun5tmlqPwMV_w5Ow-cU4dHkjnKk9M6oFsnQ/edit#gid=1699170105).

-**This replicates the results presented in the Figure-7 of the paper.**
+**This replicates the results presented in the Figure 7 of the paper.**

 #### Figure 8: SBIR (RAFL) vs SBIR (RankSVM).